TrueSparrowSystems/brand-monitoring/README.md

 brandmonitoring.getStats(reportParams);
 ```

-**`reportParams`** is an object which contains the twitter account id and the report duration.
-Following are the keys in this object.
+**`reportParams`** is an object with following keys.
-- twitterUserId: It is the account id of the twitter handle of which you want to generate the stats.
-You can find your twitter id using this [twitter API](https://developer.twitter.com/en/docs/labs/tweets-and-users/api-reference/get-users-by-username).
+- **twitterUsername**: Twitter username for which you want to generate the stats.
+Example: @PLGWorks
-- startTimestamp: It is the start timestamp of the duration in which you want to calculate the statistics.
-- endTimestamp: It is the end timestamp of the duration in which you want to calculate the statistics.
+- **startTimestamp**: Start timestamp used to search tweets
+- **endTimestamp**: End timestamp used to search tweets
-- awsThreshold: It is an object which contains aws threshold values.
-This is an optional parameter.
-If not passed or incorrect values passed, default values will be used.
+- **awsThreshold**: (Optional) It is an object which contains AWS Comprehend sentiment score threshold values.
+Default positive value is 0.55 and negative value is 0.40
-  - positive: It is the threshold of AWS Comprehend Sentiment score used to determine promoters.
-Range is from 0 to 1.
-If sentiment is positive and the sentiment score is greater than this threshold, then we consider the tweet as positive (from promoter).
+  - **positive**: Range is from 0 to 1.
+If sentiment is positive and the sentiment score is greater than this threshold, then we consider the tweet as positive (i.e. promoter).
-  - negative: It is the threshold of AWS Comprehend Sentiment score used to determine detractors.
-Range is from 0 to 1.
-If sentiment is negative and the sentiment score is greater than this threshold, then we consider the tweet as negative (from detractor).
+  - **negative**: Range is from 0 to 1.
+If sentiment is negative and the sentiment score is greater than this threshold, then we consider the tweet as negative (i.e. detractor).

+## Success Response

+## Error Handling